sccmckenzie/meandr/README.md

 ## Why meandr?

 Suppose we want to simulate behavior of a “somewhat random” time-series phenomenon.

+  - Outdoor temperature
+  - Train station crowd density
+  - Stock price

-That is, something that obeys well-understood physical laws (outdoor temperature is not going to drop 100 degrees in 1 second).
+Although we can’t predict the exact values of these examples, we know how they will behave to a certain extent.
+For instance, outdoor temperature is not going to drop by 100 degrees in 1 second.

 We could use method \#1 below: